Signs (except election signs)

 The following supporting documents will need to be submitted with your application:

-• any other relevant government licences, registrations or approvals.
+• Any other relevant government licences, registrations or approvals.

 Step 5.Review the conditions

-Make sure you review and understand the conditions for temporary signs(PDF, 423KB).
-Specific conditions may be added after your application has been assessed.
+Specific conditions may be added after your application is assessed.

-Step 6.Review fees and charges
+Step 6.Review the fees and charges

 An application fee is payable at the time of submission per Council’s fees and charges.
 Council will contact you for payment.